 Tagging.
 Tags also help you cull non-relevant content and identify the most relevant content.
 When experts, attorneys, or other users review content in a review set, their opinions related to the content can be captured by using tags.
 For example, if the intent is to cull unnecessary content, a user can tag documents with a tag such as "non-responsive".
 After content has been reviewed and tagged, a review set query can be created to exclude any content tagged as "non-responsive".
 This process eliminates the non-responsive content from subsequent steps in the eDiscovery workflow.

 Analytics.
 Advanced eDiscovery provides tools to analyze review set documents to help you organize the documents in a coherent manner and reduce the volume of documents to be reviewed.
 Near duplicate detection groups textually similar documents together to help you make your review process more efficient.
 Email threading identifies specific email messages that give a complete context of the conversation in an email thread.
-Themes functionality attempts to analyze the themes that are discussed in review set documents and assigning a theme to documents so that you can review documents that have a related theme.
+Themes functionality attempts to analyze themes in review set documents and assign a theme to documents so that you can review documents with related theme.
 These analytics capabilities help make your review process more efficient so that reviewers can review a fraction of collected documents.

 Predictive coding models.
 Use predictive coding models to reduce and cull large volumes of case content to a relevant set of items that you can prioritize for review.
 This is accomplished by creating and training your own predictive coding models that help you prioritize the review of the most relevant items in a review set.
 The system uses the training to apply prediction scores to every item in the review set.
 This lets you filter items based on the prediction score, which allows you to review the most relevant (or non-relevant) items first.

 Computed document metadata.
-Many Advanced eDiscovery features, such as Advanced indexing, conversation threading, analytics, and predictive coding add metadata properties to review set documents.
-This metadata contains information related to the function performed a specific feature.
-When reviewing documents, you can filter on metadata properties to display document that match your filter criteria.
-This metadata can imported into third-party review applications after review set documents are exported.
+Many of the Advanced eDiscovery features, such as Advanced indexing, conversation threading, analytics, and predictive coding add metadata properties to review set documents.
+This metadata contains information related to the function performed by a specific feature.
+When reviewing documents, you can filter on metadata properties to display documents that match your filter criteria.
+This metadata can be imported into third-party review applications after review set documents are exported.

 eDiscovery subscription comparison